โ˜ข๏ธRadiobiology

 Radiation-Induced Mutations

-- Point mutations and chromosomal aberrations can occur in any cell, but their consequences depend on which genes are affected and whether the cell is somatic or germline
+• Point mutations and chromosomal aberrations can occur in any cell, but consequences depend on which genes are affected and whether the cell is somatic or germline.

-- Somatic mutations affect only the individual and may contribute to cancer; germline mutations can be transmitted to offspring
+• Somatic mutations affect only the exposed individual and may contribute to cancer development.
+Germline mutations occur in reproductive cells and can be transmitted to offspring.

-- Mutation frequency increases with dose, though the relationship varies by mutation type and radiation quality
+• Mutation frequency increases with dose, though the relationship varies by mutation type and radiation quality (LET).

-Compare: Free radical damage vs. direct DNA hits—both cause the same types of lesions, but indirect (free radical) damage is oxygen-dependent and can be modified by radioprotectors, while direct damage cannot.
-FRQs often ask about the oxygen effect, which connects directly to this distinction.
+Compare: Free radical damage vs. direct DNA hits.
+Both cause the same types of lesions, but indirect (free radical) damage is oxygen-dependent and can be modified by radioprotectors, while direct damage cannot.
+This distinction is the basis of the oxygen effect, which comes up frequently on exams.

 Cellular Response Pathways